 A handy single page summary of what records need to be kept.
 Why not put a copy up in your shared work space, or include it when inducting new starters into your team?

-This short animation from the Records Online Project explains what is a University record and why it's important to save your business documents in a records managed system.
+This short animation explains what is a University record and why it's important to save your business documents in a records managed system.

 Access the University's process library in Promapp.